SPARQL Web Pages - User Guide

 2 Structure of SWP Documents

 SWP documents (snippets) must be well-formed XML trees with a single root element.
-At rendering time, a SWP engine will walk this tree structure starting at the root and evaluate each node recursively.
+At rendering time, an SWP engine will walk this tree structure starting at the root and evaluate each node recursively.
 Nodes may have embedded SPARQL expressions, queries and other control elements as described in the following subsections.

 2.1 Embedding SPARQL Expressions with {= ... }

-SPARQL expressions are SPARQL structures that are typically used in FILTER or LET assignments and that only returns a single value.
+SPARQL expressions are SPARQL structures that are typically used in FILTER or BIND assignments and that only returns a single value.
 Examples include (bracketted) expressions, calls of built-ins, or function calls.
 Any such SPARQL expression can be embedded into a SWP document using the {= ... } syntax as shown in the following example:

 The answer is {= 40 + 2 }